Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/statements/define/table.md

     FOR create, delete
         WHERE name IS 'Oyedayo'
     FOR create, delete
         WHERE name IS 'Oyedayo'
     FOR update
         WHERE age <= 130;
 ```

 In the example above, the `define_table` statement defines a table named "user".
 It drops the existing table, populates it with data from a `SELECT` statement, and sets various permissions based on conditions.

 This concludes the documentation for the `define_table` statement.
-Use this statement to define tables in SurrealDB and specify the desired permissions and configurations.
+Use this statement to define tables in SurrealDB and specify the desired permissions, configurations, and projections.